AutoPas/AutoPas/README.md

 ## Examples
-As AutoPas is only library for particle simulations it itself is not able to run simulations.
+As AutoPas is only a library for particle simulations it itself is not able to run simulations.
 We have, however, included a variety of examples in the **examples** directory.
 The examples include:
 * Molecular dynamics simulations with 1 centered Lennard-Jones particles.
 * Smoothed particle hydrodynamics simulations
 * Gravity simulations

-## Using Autopas
+## Using AutoPas

-Steps to using Autopas in your particle simulation program:
+Steps to using AutoPas in your particle simulation program:
 ### Defining a Custom Particle Class
 First you will need to define a particle class.
 For that we provide some basic Particle classes defined